Kanon Takao

 Kanon Takao (高尾 奏音, Takao Kanon) is a Japanese voice actress from Tokyo, Japan.
 After passing an audition in 2014, she made her debut as part of the idol group Earth Star Dream under EARTH STAR Entertainment.
 Following Earth Star Dream going on hiatus, she would continue her entertainment activities as a solo artist.
 She is known for her roles as Yū Hiraoka in Ani Tore!
-EX, Azalyn Goza the 168th in The Irresponsible Captain Tylor, Iris in Konosuba, Linnea in The Master of Ragnarok & Blesser of Einherjar, Latina in If It's for My Daughter, I'd Even Defeat a Demon Lord, Yui Saikawa in The Detective Is Already Dead, Rit in Banished from the Hero's Party, Noelle in Genshin Impact, and being the keyboardist and leader for the band Ave Mujica of the BanG Dream! multimedia franchise, portraying the character of Sakiko Togawa/Oblivionis.
+EX, Azalyn Goza the 168th in The Irresponsible Captain Tylor, Iris in Konosuba, Linnea in The Master of Ragnarok & Blesser of Einherjar, Latina in If It's for My Daughter, I'd Even Defeat a Demon Lord, Yui Saikawa in The Detective Is Already Dead, Rit in Banished from the Hero's Party, Noelle in Genshin Impact, Cerydra in Honkai: Star Rail, and being the keyboardist and leader for the band Ave Mujica of the BanG Dream! multimedia franchise, portraying the character of Sakiko Togawa/Oblivionis.
 She left EARTH STAR Entertainment and became affiliated with Link Plan all in the same year of 2018.